 Step 7: Pour the semi-cooled caramel sauce over the pineapples.
 Try to spread it out evenly without moving the pineapples and raspberries.

 Step 8: Spread the cake batter over the butter and brown sugar caramel.
-Spread the cake batter evenly in a 9-inch cake pan.
+Spread the cake batter evenly.

 Step 9: Bake the cake at 350º F for 30-35 minutes.
-The baking time will vary quite a bit depending on the size and depth of the pan you use.
+In my springform pan, 30 minutes was perfect.
+The cast iron version baked faster.
+Time will vary depending on pan size and oven.

 To test for doneness, insert a toothpick into the center of the cake.
 If the toothpick comes out clean, it is done baking.
 If you see batter or crumbs, the cake must be baked longer.